A person is using a tablet displaying a budgeting app with a dollar sign icon, surrounded by a pen, notepad, and plant on a wooden table.

 Recessions aren’t the only things that can disrupt your business.
 What happens if:

-A strong business model is not just financially stable—it’s strong to disruptions.
+A strong business model is not just financially stable—it’s resilient to disruptions.

 How Will Your Idea Hold Up in a Heated Debate in a Brooklyn Coffee Shop?